Highlighting Black History Month

 Black History Month is an annual celebration of achievements by African Americans and a time for recognizing their central role in U.S. history.
 Since 1976, every U.S. president has officially designated the month of February as Black History Month.
 Other countries around the world, including Canada and the United Kingdom, also devote a month to celebrating Black history.

-To learn more about Black History Month, click here.
+To learn more about Black History Month, click the link below.

 An Interview with Lawrence S. Dorsey, Sr.